-Robert remembers that “this is when ‘butchers’ was ‘real’ butchers 🙂 that Christmas we did over a 1000 birds which included a few ducks, geese, roasting chickens (6lb’ers) as well as a few (true) capons 9/10 lbs) — Largest turky if I remember right was 55 lbs and the skallest was around 7/8 lbs — two of us cleaned the whole lot in about 12 hours”
+Robert remembers that “this is when ‘butchers’ was ‘real’ butchers 🙂 that Christmas we did over a 1000 birds which included a few ducks, geese, roasting chickens (6lb’ers) as well as a few (true) capons 9/10 lbs) — Largest turkey, if I remember right, was 55 lbs and the smallest was around 7/8 lbs — two of us cleaned the whole lot in about 12 hours”

-“My third job in Vancouver British Columbia — My first lasted six weeks as I did not do the right hand shake — another story for over a pint — Second lasted about six months as they was pulling the building down, so went down the street and joined this lot — ended up running the place for the owners :)”
+“My third job in Vancouver British Columbia — My first lasted six weeks as I did not do the right handshake — another story for over a pint — Second lasted about six months as they were pulling the building down, so went down the street and joined this lot — ended up running the place for the owners :)”

 How I love these stories!